tychonievich/graphics/md/mp/warmup-anylang.md

 There are many image libraries for C, but students have had issues with most of the most popular ones.
 We recommend using a light-weight wrapper around `libpng`:
-`libpng` is by far the best-tested and most-rubust library but somewhat esoteric to use, so we've created a 100-line wrapper [`uselibpng.c`](../files/uselibpng.c) and its header and documentation file  [`uselibpng.h`](../files/uselibpng.h) to give easy access to the most common use-cases.
+`libpng` is by far the best-tested and most robust library but somewhat esoteric to use, so we've created a 100-line wrapper [`uselibpng.c`](../files/uselibpng.c) and its header and documentation file [`uselibpng.h`](../files/uselibpng.h) to give easy access to the most common use-cases.

 ```c
 #include "uselibpng.h"